(Last updated February 2, 2014)

 Set Video Type to “Window”.
 (Do not use “Fullscreen” at initial set up.
 We will discuss using full-screen mode later.)

 On fast Intel machines the preferred setting is “Dynamic”.
-(On slower machines a lower setting like 30Hz may improve performance and will lower the extreme CPU hunger of SheepShaver on PPC machines.)
+(On slower machines a lower setting like 30Hz or 15Hz may improve performance and will lower the extreme CPU hunger of SheepShaver on PPC machines.)

 Width and Height